 Adds a number of optimizations that are applied to generated aggregation pipelines before sending them to MongoDB.

 DRDLfile in MongoDB and for manipulating stored schemas.

 mongotranslate, a command-line utility that can translate SQL queries to aggregation pipelines without a running BI Connector or MongoDB instance.

-- Fixes a problem that caused the BI Connector to generate unnecessarily
+Fixes a problem that caused the BI Connector to generate unnecessarily long

 --gssapiConstrainedDelegationflag that must be enabled to ensure existing Kerberos configurations are not broken.